 However, the process of how lawyers find the perfect job is briefly summarized below.

 The "how lawyers find the perfect job" phase of career planning consists of acquiring knowledge about jobs you think may be a good fit for you, setting specific, measurable goals you can achieve within a set time, and taking discrete actions to move toward your ideal lawyer's career path.

 First, you will identify various career options where your strengths, purpose and vision converge.

 By this time in the career planning process, you may believe you have a good idea about next jobs that would be perfect.
 While you might be right, more research or expert advice may be beneficial.

 Next, you identify goals you will need to achieve to move forward on your selected career path.
 These goals will have different time horizons to complete and will relate to various areas of your career and life.

 Finally, you will need a detailed action plan to specify the actions you will take to reach your goals and create your ideal career.

 Accountability is necessary at this stage of the career creation process.

 Your work in this phase never ends.
-You will be periodically reviewing and revising your action plan based on your growth, experience and increasing clarifications of your lawyer's career vision.
+You will be periodically reviewing and revising your action plan based on your growth, experience and increasing clarifications of your career vision.